pranavgupta6/HealthFlow/README.md

 ### 👤 Patient Portal
 - **Browse Hospitals:** Patients can view all registered hospitals displayed as cards, showing hospital info and live bed availability.
-- **Appointment Booking:** Patients can book appointments directly via the hospital’s page; the system auto-assigns tokens based on doctor’s shift capacity.
+- **Appointment Booking:** Patients can book appointments directly via the hospital’s page; the system auto-assigns tokens based on the doctor’s shift capacity.
 - **Prescription Records:** After consultation, patients can access their digital prescriptions under their personal dashboard.

 ---